ciscoheat/superforms-web/src/routes/concepts/error-handling/+page.md

 | JSON response          | `return json({ code: 'rate_limited', status: 429 }, { status: 429 })` |
 | Other response         | `<!doctype html><html lang="en"><head><meta charset=...` |

-These can be handled with the [onError](/concepts/events#onerror) event, assuming the Superforms [use:enhance](/concepts/enhance) action is applied to the form.
+These should be handled with the [onError](/concepts/events#onerror) event, assuming the Superforms [use:enhance](/concepts/enhance) action is applied to the form.
 If it isn't, the nearest `+error.svelte` page will be rendered.

+> Without an [onError](/concepts/events#onerror) event, errors will throw an exception in the browser.
+Read the link for more information (and how to ignore errors).

 In general, returning a [status message](/concepts/messages) is recommended instead of calling `error` or throwing exceptions, as this will make even the non-JS users keep their form data.